-I’ve started using a new hashtag on Twitter #BookMadInBanbury lately but the “book mad” part is not a recent development.
-I’ve been this way since long before we got to Banbury.
+I’ve used the hashtag #BookMadInBanbury since moving here but the “book mad” part is not a recent development.
+I’ve been this since long before we got to Banbury.

-My “to be read” pile was routinely a threat to health and safety.
-It is only mildly less so now that some of that pile lives electronically on my tablet.
-Not all of it, of course.
-Just the vacation reading – because much as I may prefer an actual book, I definitely prefer not to carry a suitcase weighed down with a week’s worth of reading.
-Other than that – it’s books all the way.
+My “to be read” pile is routinely a threat to health and safety; only mildly less so now that some of that pile lives electronically on my tablet.
+That shift mainly effects vacation reading because much as I may prefer an actual book, I definitely prefer not to carry a suitcase weighed down with a week’s worth of reading.
+Other than that – it’s real books all the way.

-So, it comes as no shock to hear that when we were house hunting, one of my criteria (and I didn’t have many) for the place we chose was that it have a bookstore.
+Once you know that, it should come as no shock to hear that when we were house hunting, one of my criteria (and I didn’t have many) for the place we chose was that it have a bookstore.
 I mean, I was moving from Manhattan – land of The Strand (and especially their Central Park Stalls), Housing Works Bookstore, McNally Jackson, – not to mention Mysterious Bookshop, the late lamented Murder Ink and the even more lamented Endicott.

-I am not afraid to admit, I had my bookish concerns – and I am glad to report, those fears came to nothing.
 We ended up in Banbury for a number of really excellent reasons – and while it was not the deciding factor, I am happy to report than Banbury is awash in places for me to feed my book habit.
 Sure, we have the obligatory retail chain bookstore – Waterstones – which like many of the big name brands, lives in the shopping mall.
 But there is so much more.

 We have three – yes, three used book shops, all located in the Old Town area.